AadiBhumihar/Tree-Seedling/README.md

 and in this we dont train only first 25 layers of our model and after this we re-train all the layer of VGC16 and our neural network model. the last convolutional block of the VGG16 model alongside the top-level classifier.
 Then Fit Our Model using mini-batch Sochastic Gradient Descent using rmsprop optimizer.
-But Last two method require High Memory Resource Requirment and due to limited resource i cant run them.
+But Last two method require High Memory Resource Requirment and run on gpu